-Trains will run twice daily.
-The journey from St Pancras to Amsterdam will take three hours and 41 minutes.
-For an initial period, the service will only run direct one-way, from London to the Dutch city, because of immigration formalities.
-Passengers travelling from Amsterdam to London will have to change at Brussels to clear passport controls.
-The journey will include stops at Brussels and Rotterdam.
+Eurostar launched direct services between London and Amsterdam through the Channel Tunnel in April, 2018.
+Trains run twice daily (thrice daily from April 2019).
+The journey from St Pancras to Amsterdam takes three hours and 41 minutes.
+Currently the service only runs direct one-way, from London to the Dutch city, because of immigration formalities.
+Passengers travelling from Amsterdam to London have to change at Brussels to clear passport controls.
+The journey includes stops at Brussels and Rotterdam.

 Trains from Amsterdam Airport Schiphol and sea port also arrive at the main Amsterdam station.

 I travelled by the non-direct train, Eurostar from London to Brussels, then high-speed Thalys train to Amsterdam. www.raileurope.co.uk/.